BP2022-AP1/bp2022-ap1/README.md

 ## Environment variables

 We're using `dotenv` to load environment variables.
-We have three files that contain environment variables.
-If you want to use an environment variable, please use them from `src/constants.py` or `test/constants.py`.

-:information_source: We'll probably load them into `os,environ` as soon as the flask application is initialized.

-### `.env.shared`

-This file contains harmless environment variables.

-### `.env.secret`

-This file contains secret variables, that shouldn't be shared.
-It overrides variables from `.env.shared`.
-Only variable declarations in `os.environ` override variables in `.env.secret`.

-### `.env.test`

-This file contains variables for the test environment.
+We define with `poe` some handy commands for development.
+Please take a look at the documentation in the [wiki](https://github.com/BP2022-AP1/bp2022-ap1/wiki#environment-variables).